fbpx

 Attorney Review

-Within 5 days after contract is executed
+Typically within 5 days after contract is executed

 The buyer’s attorney will submit an initial attorney modification letter to your attorney.
 The letter will include any changes to the contract and any requests that came out of the inspection.
 This is just the deadline to send the initial letter; attorney negotiations can continue as long as needed.
-Learn more about the attorney review process here.

 Balance of Earnest Money

-2 days after attorney review ends
+Typically within 2 days after attorney review ends

 After both attorneys have signed off on the attorney modification letter, the buyer will pay their second earnest money deposit, typically within 2 days.